Kuadrant/docs.kuadrant.io/docs/install-olm.md

 kubectl -n kuadrant-system wait --timeout=160s --for=condition=Available deployments --all
 ```

+!!! note
-> Note: you may see ` no matching resources found ` if the deployments are not yet present.
+    You may see `no matching resources found` if the deployments are not yet present.

 Once OLM has finished installing the operators (this can take several minutes).
 You should see the following in the kuadrant-system namespace: